My Personal Index of LLM-Speak Heuristics

 I'm even considering writing a browser extension to use XPath and regex to evaluate and call these out on pages I visit.

-conclusion", especially ifconclusionis bolded:The pattern is clear: this prose is slop.
+conclusion", especially ifconclusionis bolded.
+Variations include "the pattern is everywhere", "here's the pattern:conclusion", etc.The pattern is clear: this prose is slop.

-- Any use of a bolded term and a colon as a header inline in a paragraph or
+Any use of a bolded term and a colon as a header inline in a paragraph or line item:

 Bottom line: using a couple of words as an inline paragraph header is inhuman and a dead-giveaway.